DK-Hostmaster/DKHM-RFC-Transfer/README.md

 We have adopted the term RFC (_Request For Comments_), due to the recognition in the term and concept, so this document is a process supporting document, aiming to serve the purpose of obtaining a common understanding of the proposed implementation and to foster discussion on the details of the implementation.
 The final specification will be lifted into the [DK Hostmaster EPP Service Specification][DKHMEPPSPEC] implementation and this document will be closed for comments and the document no longer be updated.

 The overall [description of the concept][CONCEPT] of the registrar model offered by DK Hostmaster A/S provided as a general overview, where this RFC digs into the details of the cancellation/deletion of domain names in the context of an implementation proposal.

+<a id="license"></a>
+### License

+This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples